jnlongnecker/dungeoneers/Manual/Combat.md

-# Combat in Dungeoneers

-As a Dungeoneer, you will encounter many foes that stand in your way to your inevitable goal.
-Some may be able to be avoided, but you will ultimately come to blows with many creatures.
-You should become familiar with combat mechanics in order to overcome these obstacles and complete your mission.

-In order to understand how combat works in Dungeoneers, we first need to understand the values that are used in combat.
-There are 6 important combat values:

--   Wounds
--   Stress
--   Hit Dice
--   Dodge Dice
--   Pierce Dice
--   Armor Value (AV)

 ## Wounds

 A `creature` is only able to sustain a certain amount of damage before succumbing to death.
 This is represented by `wounds`.
 A `creature` can sustain a number of `wounds` determined by their `size`: